awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

               - containerPort: 80
       ```

    1. Deploy the application with the following command\.
-When you deploy the application, the CNI plugin matches the `role` label and the security groups that you specified in the previous step are applied to the Pod\.
+When you deploy the application, the CNI plugin matches the `role` label and the security groups that you specified in the previous step are applied to the pod\.

       ```
       kubectl apply -f my-security-group-policy.yaml
       ```
 **Note**
-If your Pod is stuck in the `Waiting` state and you see `Insufficient permissions: Unable to create Elastic Network Interface.` when you describe the Pod, confirm that you added the IAM policy to the IAM cluster role in a previous step\.
+If your pod is stuck in the `Waiting` state and you see `Insufficient permissions: Unable to create Elastic Network Interface.` when you describe the pod, confirm that you added the IAM policy to the IAM cluster role in a previous step\.
-If your Pod is stuck in the `Pending` state, confirm that your node instance type is listed in [Amazon EC2 supported instances and branch network interfaces](#supported-instance-types) and that that the maximum number of branch network interfaces supported by the instance type multiplied times the number of nodes in your node group hasn't already been met\.
+If your pod is stuck in the `Pending` state, confirm that your node instance type is listed in [Amazon EC2 supported instances and branch network interfaces](#supported-instance-types) and that that the maximum number of branch network interfaces supported by the instance type multiplied times the number of nodes in your node group hasn't already been met\.
 For example, an `m5.large` instance supports nine branch network interfaces\.
 If your node group has five nodes, then a maximum of 45 branch network interfaces can be created for the node group\.
-The 46th Pod that you attempt to deploy will sit in `Pending` state until another Pod that has associated security groups is deleted\.
+The 46th pod that you attempt to deploy will sit in `Pending` state until another pod that has associated security groups is deleted\.

-      If you run `kubectl describe Pod my-deployment-xxxxxxxxxx-xxxxx -n my-namespace` and see a message similar to the following message, then it can be safely ignored\.
+      If you run `kubectl describe pod my-deployment-xxxxxxxxxx-xxxxx -n my-namespace` and see a message similar to the following message, then it can be safely ignored\.
 This message might appear when the CNI plugin tries to set up host networking and fails while the network interface is being created\.
 The CNI plugin logs this event until the network interface is created\.

       ```
       Failed to create pod sandbox: rpc error: code = Unknown desc = failed to set up sandbox container "e24268322e55c8185721f52df6493684f6c2c3bf4fd59c9c121fd4cdc894579f" network for pod "my-deployment-59f5f68b58-c89wx": networkPlugin cni failed to set up pod "my-deployment-59f5f68b58-c89wx_my-namespace" network: add cmd: failed to assign an IP address to container
       ```

-      You cannot exceed the maximum number of Pods that can be run on the instance type\.
-For a list of the maximum number of Pods that you can run on each instance type, see [eni\-max\-pods\.txt](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt) on GitHub\.
-When you delete a Pod that has associated security groups, or delete the node that the Pod is running on, the VPC resource controller deletes the branch network interface\.
-If you delete a cluster with Pods using Pods for security groups, then the controller does not delete the branch network interfaces, so you'll need to delete them yourself\.
+      You cannot exceed the maximum number of pods that can be run on the instance type\.
+For a list of the maximum number of pods that you can run on each instance type, see [eni\-max\-pods\.txt](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt) on GitHub\.
+When you delete a pod that has associated security groups, or delete the node that the pod is running on, the VPC resource controller deletes the branch network interface\.
+If you delete a cluster with pods using pods for security groups, then the controller does not delete the branch network interfaces, so you'll need to delete them yourself\.

 ## Amazon EC2 supported instances and branch network interfaces<a name="supported-instance-types"></a>